-- 9. Black Smales Ob - Black Smoke.
-Obscures a 20'x20'x20' area with thick oily smoke.

-Crumb will survive the Dragon attack against the town.
+- 2. Black Smoke.
+Obscures a 20'x20'x20' - area with thick oily smoke.
+Crumb will survive the Dragon attack

 10. Person:Parth Redwood at the hall.
 A very respectable looking man, Parth runs Traders' Hall.
 He is also a spy for the Royalists.
-Thinking that the Riders are fools, Parth believes that the Royalists only intend to clean out the "surplus population."
+Thinking that the Riders are fools, Parth believes that the Royalists only intend to clean out the "surplus population ."